Nigger: Similar-sounding words

 The word niggardly (miserly) is etymologically unrelated to nigger, derived from the Old Norse word nig (stingy) and the Middle English word nigon.
 In the US, this word has been misinterpreted as related to nigger and taken as offensive.
-In January 1999, David Howard, a white Washington, D.C., city employee, was compelled to resign after using niggardly—in a financial context—while speaking with Black colleagues, who took umbrage.
+In January 1999, David Howard, a white Washington, D.C., city employee, was compelled to resign after using niggardly—in a financial context—while speaking with black colleagues, who took umbrage.
 After reviewing the misunderstanding, Mayor Anthony A. Williams offered to reinstate Howard to his former position.
 Howard refused reinstatement but took a job elsewhere in the mayor's government.

+Negro [ˈne.ɣ̞ɾo] is the Spanish word for 'black', and is commonly a part of place names and proper names, particularly in the Southwest of the United States.

 Denotational extension

-The denotations of nigger also include non-Black/non-White and other disadvantaged people.
-Some of these terms are self-chosen, to identify with the oppression and resistance of Black Americans; others are ethnic slurs used by outsiders.
+The denotations of nigger also include non-black/non-white and other disadvantaged people.
+Some of these terms are self-chosen, to identify with the oppression and resistance of black Americans; others are ethnic slurs used by outsiders.

 Jerry Farber's 1967 essay collection, The Student as Nigger, used the word as a metaphor for what he saw as the role forced on students.
 Farber had been, at the time, frequently arrested as a civil rights activist while beginning his career as a literature professor.